twilio-labs/serverless-toolkit/README.md

 ## What is the Serverless Toolkit?

-The [Serverless Toolkit](https://www.twilio.com/docs/labs/serverless-toolkit) is CLI tooling to help you develop locally and deploy to the [Twilio Runtime](https://www.twilio.com/runtime).
+The [Serverless Toolkit](https://www.twilio.com/docs/labs/serverless-toolkit) is CLI tooling to help you develop locally and deploy to the [Twilio Functions & Assets](https://www.twilio.com/serverless/functions).

 There are two ways you can use the toolkit.
 If you are already using the [Twilio CLI](https://www.twilio.com/docs/twilio-cli), you can install it via a plugin.
 Alternatively, you can use the toolkit as a standalone using [twilio-run](https://npm.im/twilio-run) via npm or another Node.js package manager.